(Last updated: August 15, 2017)

 To exacerbate the problem, OS's normally default to a "first-touch" policy for memory allocation.
 The problem is that y-cruncher allocates all its memory at the start of a computation with a single thread.
 With the first-touch policy, all the memory will be allocated (or heavily biased) on one NUMA mode.
 So during the computation, all the cores from all the NUMA nodes will be hammering that one node for memory access.
 The interconnect going in and out of that one node will be overwhelmed by the traffic which leads to terrible performance.

-This can be solved by telling the either the OS or the BIOS to use an interleaved allocation policy that spreads out the memory across all the nodes.
+y-cruncher v0.7.3 adds the ability to interleave memory across nodes.
 This balances the interconnect traffic and leads to a significant performance on modern dual and quad-socket systems.
 But ultimately, this doesn't actually solve the problem of NUMA since the memory accesses (which are now randomized) will still be hitting remote nodes over the interconnect.

 To be efficient, the program needs to be aware of the NUMA and needs to be designed specifically for it.
 This is a fairly difficult task which is made worse by the unlimited combinations of NUMA topologies.
 Long story short, making y-cruncher NUMA aware will require changing the way that memory is fundamentally stored and managed.
 This means that it will need to be done as a new "mode" much like how "Ram Only" and "Swap Mode" have completely different data storage formats.